ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/README.md

 This should put all the necessary files in the /var/www/ directory and have the site ready for use.

-You can set up a cron job running the scripts as freqeutnly as you would like using:
+You can set up a cron job running the scripts as freqeutnly as you would like using :

     $ crontab -e